-- Nasal purulence alone does not indicate ABS - Colored purulence is indicative of neutrophil invasion and can be caused by viral or bacterial infection.
+- Nasal purulence alone does not indicate ABS - Colored purulence is indicative of neutrophil invasion and can be caused by viral or besterial infaction.
+Along it is not indication. - bacterial infection.
 Alone it is not indication for antibiotic treatment. - Allergic/non-allergic rhinitis can precipitate ABS or may be mistaken for sinusitis.